tasneem-ipraheem/netflow-stocks/README.md

 ### Externalizing storage
  * **Database creation scripts** can be found under ```/src/main/database``` folder in sources.
  * **External configuration file** template providing datasource configuration example can be found in ```main/test/resources/config/netflow-stocks.properties.template```.

+### Dynamic class reloading
+When running application from sources, IDE recompiled classes will be automatically re-loaded by auto-configured 'SpringLoaded'.